De-winterize Your Boat With These Steps

 Problems with your boat's engine might be due to a faulty distributor cap.
 The symptoms of distributor cap problems can be rough idling or stalling.

-The worst case is that your boat's engine might not start at all.
+The worst case is that your boat's engine might not start.

 Often, the easiest solution is to replace the cap, since it's a relatively inexpensive part.